Google Apps and Templates Guidelines

 As of February 2017, Google Sites does not include the option to automatically choose a University branded template.
 Instructions for creating a branded Google Site can be found on our Google Sites page.

-Google Docs and Slides Templates
+Google Docs, Forms, and Slides Templates

 Using the UMN Blogger Template

 Blogger does not currently allow us to add a template to the template gallery.
 To create a blog with the University's template, download the XML and follow the instructions below.